ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * If the Author Domain has eight or fewer labels, the starting point will be the immediate parent domain of the Author Domain.
-* Otherwise, the starting point will be the name produced by shortening the Author Domain as described starting in step 3 of the (#dns-tree-walk).
+* Otherwise, the starting point will be the name produced by shortening the Author Domain as described starting in step 3 of (#dns-tree-walk).

 If the DMARC Policy Record to be applied is that of the Author Domain, then the Domain Owner Assessment Policy is taken from the p= tag of the record.